XuminGaoGithub/XuminGaoGithub.github.io/_pages/Swarm_robot.md

   </iframe>
 </div>

-<h3>Acknowledgements</h3>
+### Acknowledgements
 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-Thanks to the support and guidance of Associate Professor Xiaosong Xiong.
+Thanks to the support of the Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology, and Associate Professor Lei Bin.
+The team members include Gao Xumin, Xiao Chao, Wang Huayu, and Lei Bin.
 </p>